vickdini/codesign/README.md

 ## Acknowledgments

-* [cite_start]This work was made possible through the support of the **AMD University Program**, which provided the AUP-ZU3 board used for development and demonstration.
+* This work was made possible through the support of the **AMD University Program**, which provided the AUP-ZU3 board used for development and demonstration.